 Motor Vehicle Injury Prevention Program

 Motor vehicle injury prevention is a vital part of safe tribal transportation environments.
-The TTAP Center’s Motor Vehicle Injury Prevention Program employs experienced injury prevention specialists (IPS) to administer nationally recognized safety programs, including car seat checkpoints and Safe Native American Passengers (SNAP) training.
+The TTAP Center’s Motor Vehicle Injury Prevention Program employs experienced injury prevention specialists (IPS) to administer nationally recognized safety programs, including Safe Native American Passengers (SNAP) training.
 The TTAP Center’s injury prevention specialists bring these programs directly to tribal communities to deliver hands-on car seat safety training and safe seat belt use.